userfront/guide/all/examples/nodejs.md

 So we want to check that the `payload.authorization[tenantId].roles` array contains the `admin` role.

-As with the protected route, our server should read the `authorization` header for the request, then verify the JWT access token with the project's public key before responding.
+As with the protected route, our server should read the `authorization` header for the request, then verify the JWT access token with the account's public key before responding.
 We are using the open source [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library to verify the token.

 If the JWT access token is invalid, expired, or missing the `admin` role, we throw an error and return `Unauthorized`.